Effective Latent Differential Equation Models via Attention and Multiple Shooting: Supplementary Information

 \subsection{Further exploration of the model}

 In Figure \ref{fig:variational}, a box plot is presented, comparing the reconstruction performances on the synthetic dataset when the models are variational versus when they are not.

 Figures \ref{fig:cont_term_sweep} and \ref{fig:win_len_sweep} present the performance of the GOKU-UI on the synthetic dataset when trained using different hyperparameters.
-As a reminder, the base values used in our experiments for the continuity regularization coefficient and window length are 2 and 10, respectively.
+As a reminder, the base values used in our experiments for the continuity regularization coefficient, window length and input sequence length are 2, 10 and 46 respectively.
 In Figure \ref{fig:cont_term_sweep} all hyperparameters are kept the same, except for the continuity coefficient.
-Similarly, Figure \ref{fig:win_len_sweep} shows variations with respect to the window length.
+Similarly, Figure \ref{fig:win_len_sweep} shows variations with respect to the window length and Figure \ref{fig:win_len_sweep}, respect to the input sequence length.

 As evidenced by these results, there exist other sets of hyperparameters that produce higher performances than those obtained with the base hyperparameters used in our experiments.
 The set of hyperparameters had been selected based on a grid search but while using a different dynamical system.
 In any case, the results presented in this paper serve as a proof of concept, showing that even when using a sub-optimal set of hyperparameters, GOKU-UI demonstrates significantly better reconstruction and forecast performances with respect to the baselines models and other GOKU-nets variants tested.